forestgrape/coronavirus/diagnosis_and_viral_load.md

 * #### Coughing up
   * [Otto et al](#summary-otto)
 * #### Saline Gargle
-  [Berenger et al](#summary-berenger) hast testees in a first round gargle saline water and in a second round to accumulate and then spit saliva and add universal transport medium (UTM).
+  [Berenger et al](#summary-berenger): Testees in a first group gargle saline water.
+Testees in a second group accumulate and then spit saliva which is then mixed with universal transport medium (UTM).
 The sensitivity observed in the UTM method is higher than in the saline gargle method.
 * #### Crevicular Fluid
   Gingival crevicular fluid (GCF) sampling is used to diagnose periodontal diseases [citation in work].
   * [Manabe et al](#summary-manabe) investigated the effectiveness of crevicular fluid for Covid-19 diagnosis.
 About 10% lower than NPS in the first 5 days after symptom onset.
 From days 5 - 10 about 60% of NPS positive samples were positive by GCF.